 The main laptop I use is a ThinkPad X280.
 I got it used on eBay for $100.
 It has a 7th gen i5 processor, 8GB of RAM, a 512GB NVMe SSD, USB-C charging, decent port selection, and good enough battery life.
 The screen is 1366x768, which isn't a deal breaker for me, but something worth noting.
 There's basically zero upgradability with this laptop.
 It lacks an ethernet port which is annoying.
-The X280 is pretty snappy thanks to the fairly modern processor, and it can handle all the things I do on a laptop.
+The X280 is pretty snappy thanks to the fairly modern processor and it can handle all the things I do on a laptop.
 I'd recommend getting the T480 instead of the X280 because it has a higher screen resolution, replaceable battery, and an ethernet port.
 This laptop is quiet most of the time.
 The fan only spins up if you have too much stuff open at once (several tabs in a couple different browsers + a couple other programs open).
 For the price, I'm happy with the ThinkPad X280.
 I have Linux Mint installed on my laptop.

 I currently have a Google Pixel 7.
 I would not own this phone if I didn't get it for free.
 It's alright.
 I cannot flash my own custom rom on it due to the phone being OEM locked, which is annoying.
 It also doesn't have a headphone jack.
 I don't really use my phone enough to care about the cons.
 That said, I'd get some cheap android phone that I can put a custom rom onto if I didn't get this phone for free.
 If you're going to buy a Google Pixel, buy one that is OEM unlocked and buy the "a" series of Google Pixel phones.
-They are much cheaper without sacrificing too much.
+They are much cheaper without sacrificing anything.

 Typically I try to use FOSS software as much as possible.
 The software I use might not be perfect but it works for me.

 For school I use the Brave browser.
 It's basically Google Chrome, just without all the Google spyware.
 I don't really have any issues with it as of now.
 For everything else I use Librewolf.
-I don't really have any major issues with it either, but I wouldn't recommend it to normies.
+I don't really have any major issues with it either but I wouldn't recommend it to normies.
 It's great for privacy-oriented people.
 Most web browsers suck but I've found that Librewolf and Brave are the most tolerable.

 I've used several Linux distibutions the past few years.
 I've settled on Linux Mint.
 It "just works" for me right out of the box.
 I don't have to do any major customization after re-installing my OS.
 I started using Ubuntu in 2022, and Mint later that year.
 I did try out a few other distro's but kept coming back to Mint.
 Really any Linux distro is fine, just find one you like.